This is the story of my family's successful Sinusitis Treatment using an all natural, easy home remedy.

 To us, this is a sign that all of us have much improved sinus microbiomes from a year ago.
 And interestingly, we are getting fewer colds/viruses than ever.
 Our guiding principle this year is: "Less is more."
 In other words, at this point only do a kimchi sinus treatment when absolutely needed, and then only do it sparingly.
 Looking back, we think we should have adopted the "less is more" last year after the first 6 months of kimchi treatments.

 See the May 2018 updated post for the latest SUMMARY OF MY FINDINGS for sinusitis treatment, L. sakei products and brands, other treatment possibilities: The One Probiotic That Treats Sinusitis

 Click on the category Sinusitis for posts on the latest research on sinusitis (e.g., biofilms, nasal irrigation, the future of probiotics in treatment, phage therapy, etc)

 See the July 2, 2014 post "Which Kimchi is Best For Sinusitis: Vegan or Seafood?"
 It turns out that currently more L. sakei is found in meat than in plants, and that there are at least 230 strains of L. sakei.

-See the page SINUSITIS TREATMENT SUMMARY for quick summaries of sinusitis treatment methods for L. sakei from kimchi, from the starter culture Bactoferm F-RM-52, and Lactopy.
+See the page SINUSITIS TREATMENT SUMMARY for quick summaries of sinusitis treatment methods for L. sakei from kimchi, from starter cultures, and other probiotics.

 June 28, 2014 STARTING TODAY, PLEASE POST COMMENTS IN THE COMMENTS SECTION OF A RECENT POST, the post THE ONE PROBIOTIC THAT TREATS SINUSITIS, SINUSITIS TREATMENT SUMMARY PAGE, CONTACT PAGE, OR WRITE ME AN EMAIL.